tevisaa/tevisaa.github.io/_pages/research.md

 <div style="clear: both;"></div>
 </div>

-I am interested in answering questions about the relationship between stromatolite morphology and physical, chemical, and biological conditions, with the goal of creating process-oriented understandings of these enigmatic features that dominate Earth's biological history.
+I am interested in answering questions about the relationship between stromatolite morphology and physical, chemical, and biological factors, with the goal of creating process-oriented understandings of these enigmatic features that dominate Earth's biological history.
 Currently, I am working to improve our ability to use stromatolites as quantitative indicators of paleoenvironment and paleobiology.
 To that end, I am developing novel methods to quantitatively describe stromatolite shape and form, which I use to make interpretations about morphogenesis.
-Several of the techniques that I use include: three-dimensional reconstructions generated using structure from motion, image processing and quantitative textural analysis, and geospatial and geometric analysis.
+Several of the techniques that I use include: three-dimensional reconstructions generated with structure from motion, image processing and quantitative textural analysis, and geospatial and geometric analysis.

 <hr style="border: none; border-top: 2px solid #888888; margin: 40px 0 20px 0;">